OpenResearchInstitute/interlocutor/opulent_voice_protocol.md

 The Opulent Voice Protocol (OPV) is an open-source, high-fidelity digital voice and data communication protocol designed for amateur radio applications.
 Unlike existing low-bitrate digital voice modes, OPV prioritizes audio quality while providing seamless integration of voice, text chat, file transfer, and system control messages within a unified protocol framework.

-OPV uses modern digital signal processing techniques including OPUS audio compression, robust forward error correction, and priority-based message queuing to deliver professional-quality communications over amateur radio spectrum.
+OPV uses modern digital signal processing techniques including Opus (https://opus-codec.org/) audio compression, robust forward error correction, and priority-based message queuing to deliver professional-quality communications over amateur radio spectrum.

 This document explains why the protocol was written, what is required, and gives examples from ORI's reference design to show how it can be implemented.